 The Perlmutter Scratch File system should always be referenced using the environment variable

-$PSCRATCH.
-It is available from all Permutter compute nodes and is tuned for high performance.
+/pscratch/sd/e/elvis.
+Perlmutter scratch is available to all Permutter compute nodes and is tuned for high performance.

 The Perlmutter Scratch File System is an all-flash file system.
 It has 35 PB of disk space, an aggregate bandwidth of >5 TB/sec, and 4 million IOPS (4 KiB random).
-It has 16 MDS (metadata servers), 274 I/O servers called OSSs, and 3,792 dual-ported NVMe SSDs.
+It has 16 MDS (metadata servers) and 298 I/O servers called OSTs.